-14. The method of claim 13, wherein identifying the particular user-selectable symbol based, at least in part, on the spatial coordinates represented by the selected position comprises: - searching a database of entities for an entity located nearest to the spatial coordinates represented by the selected position, wherein the entities represented by data in the database include the second devices, wherein the database data include locations of the respective entities, and wherein the database is searchable by location; and - based on a result of searching the database, identifying the particular second device as the entity located nearest to the spatial coordinates represented by the selected position, wherein the particular user-selectable symbol corresponds to the particular second device. - 15.
-The method of claim 14, wherein the entity is a first entity, and wherein the method further comprises performing by the first device:
+obtaining a result of a search of a database of entities for an entity located nearest to the spatial coordinates 25 represented by the selected position, wherein the entities represented by data in the database include the second devices in the group, wherein the database data include locations of the respective entities, and wherein the database is searchable by location; 30 and based on the result of the search of the database, obtaining data identifying the particular second device as the entity located nearest to the spatial coordinates represented by the selected position, 35 wherein the particular user-selectable symbol corresponds to the particular second device.

+15. The method of claim 14, wherein the entity is a first entity, and wherein the method further comprises performing, by the first device:

-receiving user input via user interaction with the interactive display of the first device, the user input specifying a location and a symbol corresponding to a second entity other than the first device and the second devices; and based on the user input, adding the user-specified symbol to the interactive display at a position on the second georeferenced map corresponding to the user-specified location of the second entity.
+receiving user input via user interaction with the interactive display of the first device, the user input specifying a location and a symbol corresponding to a second entity other than the first device and the second devices in the group; and based on the user input, adding the user-specified symbol to the interactive display at a position on the georeferenced map corresponding to the user-specified location of the second entity.

-16. The method of claim 15, further comprising performing by the first device:
+16. The method of claim 15, further comprising performing, by the first device:

-transmitting the user-specified symbol and location of the second entity to the second devices for addition of the user-specified symbol to respective interactive displays of the second devices at respective positions on respective georeferenced maps corresponding to the user-specified location of the second entity.
+transmitting the user-specified symbol and location of the second entity to the one or more second devices in the group wherein each of the second devices in the group is configured to add the user-specified symbol to a 55 respective interactive display of the second device on a respective georeferenced map at a respective position corresponding to the user-specified location of the second entity.

-17. The method of claim 16, wherein the user input further specifies information associated with the second entity, and wherein the method further comprises performing, by the 20 first device: transmitting the user-specified information associated with the second entity to the second devices.
+17. The method of claim 16, wherein the user input further 60 specifies information associated with the second entity, and wherein the method further comprises performing, by the first device: transmitting the user-specified information associated with the second entity to the one or more second devices in the group.